frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ```

 Note: in a pair of R1 and R2 fastq files, both files have the same
-number of reads, so using a fix seed (not zero) guarantees that
+number of reads, so using a fix seed (i.e., not zero) guarantees that
 subsamplings results for both R1 and R2 fastq files are identical
 (same number of reads, same reads, in the same order)